-On February 10, 2015, the Issuers commenced a cash tender offer for any and all of the outstanding aggregate principal amounts of the 7 7/8% first mortgage notes due May 1, 2020 (the "7 7/8% 2020 Notes") and the 7 3/4% first mortgage notes due August 15, 2020 (the "7 3/4% 2020 Notes" and together with the 7 7/8% 2020 Notes, the "2020 Notes").
-The Company accepted for purchase valid tenders with respect to approximately \$305.8 million of the \$377.0 million aggregate principal amount of the 7 7/8% 2020 Notes and approximately \$1,146.5 million of the \$1,226.6 million aggregate principal amount of the 7 3/4% 2020 Notes.
-The note holders who validly tendered their 2020 Notes received the total consideration of \$1,054.21 for each \$1,000 principal amount of 7 7/8% 2020 Notes and \$1,073.82 for each \$1,000 principal amount of 7 3/4% 2020 Notes.
-The premium portion of the aggregate total consideration was approximately \$101.2 million and was recorded as a loss on extinguishment of debt in the accompanying Condensed Consolidated Statements of Comprehensive Income (Loss).
-The Company satisfied and discharged the indentures under which the 2020 Notes were issued and redeemed the untendered 7 7/8% 2020 Notes on May 1, 2015 and the 7 3/4% 2020 Notes on August 15, 2015.

-Also in connection with this transaction, the Company expensed \$17.2 million of unamortized deferred financing costs and original issue discount related to the 2020 Notes and incurred other fees of approximately \$0.1 million that are included in loss on extinguishment of debt in the accompanying Condensed Consolidated Statements of Comprehensive Income (Loss).
+On February 10, 2015, the Issuers commenced a cash tender offer for any and all of the outstanding aggregate principal amounts of the 7 7/8% First Mortgage Notes due May 1, 2020 and the 7 3/4% First Mortgage Notes due August 15, 2020 (the "2020 Notes").
+The premium portion of the aggregate total consideration was \$101.2 million and was recorded as a loss on extinguishment of debt in the accompanying Condensed Consolidated Statements of Comprehensive Income (Loss).
+In connection with the cash tender, the Company expensed \$17.2 million of unamortized deferred financing costs and original issue discount related to the 2020 Notes and incurred other fees of \$0.1 million that are included in loss on extinguishment of debt in the accompanying Condensed Consolidated Statements of Comprehensive Income (Loss).